US stocks recover half of the prior day's plunge after Trump calls off Greenland-related tariffs

-NEW YORK (AP) — The U.S. stock market is bouncing back from its worst day since October on Wednesday after President Donald Trump said he reached the framework of a deal about Greenland, an island he’s long coveted, and won’t impose tariffs he had threatened on several European countries.
+NEW YORK (AP) — The U.S. stock market bounced back from its worst day since October on Wednesday after President Donald Trump said he reached the framework for a deal about Greenland, an island he’s long coveted, and won’t impose tariffs he had threatened on several European countries.

-The S&P 500 rallied 1.5% after Trump said the deal, “if consummated, will be a great one for the United States of America” and its allies in the North Atlantic region.
-His announcement triggered an immediate move higher in the stock market, which had found some solace earlier in the day after Trump ratcheted down his rhetoric and told business and government leaders in Europe that he would not use force to take “the piece of ice.”
+The S&P 500 rallied 1.2% after Trump said the deal, “if consummated, will be a great one for the United States of America” and its allies in the North Atlantic region.
+The announcement triggered an immediate move higher in the stock market, which found solace earlier in the day after Trump ratcheted down his rhetoric and told business and government leaders in Europe that he would not use force to take “the piece of ice.”

-Treasury yields also eased in the bond market, a day after jumping in a potential signal of worries about higher inflation in the long term.
-They got help from a calming of bond yields in Japan, which surged earlier on concerns about the size of its government's debt.
-The value of the U.S. dollar also clawed back some of its declines against other currencies after sliding the day before.
+Treasury yields also eased in the bond market in another signal of reduced worries among investors.
+Besides the progress on Greenland, they also got help from a calming of yields in Japan’s jumpy bond market.
+The value of the U.S. dollar, meanwhile, clawed back some of its declines against other currencies after sliding the day before.

-Trump himself acknowledged how his desire for Greenland led to Tuesday’s drop in the U.S. stock market, but he called it “peanuts compared to what it’s gone up” in the first year of his second term and said it would go up further in the future.
+Trump himself acknowledged how the U.S. stock market sold off on Tuesday because of his desire for Greenland, but he called it “peanuts compared to what it’s gone up” in the first year of his second term and said it would go up further in the future.

 Trump has a history of making big threats that send financial markets sliding, only to pull back later and reach deals that are seen as less bad for the economy or for inflation than his initial suggestion.